firefly-iii/docs/docs/docs/data-importer/how-to-use/configure-import.md

 ### Date range

-For Nordigen and Spectre imports, you can select a date range, limiting the import.
+For GoCardless and Spectre imports, you can select a date range, limiting the import.
 Options are as follows:

 - Import everything.
 - Go back a number of days, weeks, months or years.